 A lot of boss girls are better at creating products than selling them.
 We hate to crawl out of our studios where we are having so much fun making creative stuff to pitch our products!

 Quite frankly, we just hate the idea of selling and pushing products, it doesn’t suit us creative types.

 That’s really just an excuse because there are so many things we could do online to sell our products without ever leaving our fun office studios.

-Here’s a quick list of what we think the more successful boss girls are doing that we are lacking in:
+Here’s a quick list of what I think the more successful boss girls are doing that we are lacking in:

-2. Email marketing and and selling their products via email marketing about them.
-Do the same and email your customers or generate more sales with press releases, viral video marketing, viral social campaigns etc.
+2. Email marketing and selling their products via email marketing.
+Do the same and email your customers or generate more sales with press releases, viral video marketing, viral social campaigns, etc.

 The list goes on…

 Choose your poison and then go slow.
 Sell just 1 thing a day for a start.
 Pitch just 1 product a day.
-That’s what we are trying to do here for our small business.
-Wish us luck.
-And good luck to you too!
+Good luck to you!